beric7/material_segmentation/README.md

 The most important environment configurations are the following:
 - Pytorch >= 1.4
 - Python >= 3.6
+- tqdm
+- matplotlib
+- sklearn

-## Evaluating Trained DeeplabV3+ Model
+## Evaluating the Trained DeeplabV3+ Model
 - Download the DeeplabV3+ :red_circle:[trained model weights](/access/not_ready.png)
+- Configure run_metrics_evaluation.py

+You will get the f1 socre, the jaccard index, and the confusion matrix.
+We suggest running this in an IDE.

-## Testing the Trained DeeplabV3+ Model
+## Visualizing the results from the Trained DeeplabV3+ Model
 Once training has converged or when it has stopped, we can used the best checkpoint based on the validation data results.
 This checkpoint is loaded and our test data is evaluated.

-The code for capturing the performance metrics is here:

-Prediction Visualizations:

-The code for visualizing the predictions on images is here:

-We have also provided code on how to concatenate the mask, overlays, and images to create prediction grids.
+run_show_results__.py
+- gets predicted masks
+- gets combined mask and image overaly
+- gets one-hot-encoded vector images of predictions

 ## Training with the Structural Material dataset